Fuyukai/Kyoukai/docs/gettingstarted.rst

     @app.route("/")
     async def index(ctx): ...

-Routes are automatically passed a new instance of :class:`HTTPRequestContext` which stores the request object and other useful data on the context for usage in your route.

 Inside our route, we are going to return a string containing the rendered text from our template.